 Moving Together Boundaries

-Oceanic crust to continental crust
+Oceanic plate to continental plate

 The Aleutian Trench is a subduction plate boundary where the Pacific Plate if being forced under the North American Plate.
 (Black dots and circles are earthquakes, red triangles are volcanoes)

-Continental crust to continental crust
+Continental plate to continental plate

-When a boundary between two pieces of continental crust collide neither of the plates wants to be pushed under the other.
+When a boundary between two pieces of continental plate collide neither of the plates wants to be pushed under the other.
 The result is that the colliding plates form huge mountain ranges as the continental crust is forced into each other.
 These are known as Collision Plate Boundaries.
 Earthquakes at these plate boundaries are not zoned and can be shallow to deep.
 Volcanoes do not normally occur.

 The Himalayan Mountains is a collision plate boundary where the Indo-Australian plate has collided into the Eurasian Plate.
 (Black dots and circles are earthquakes, red triangles are volcanoes)